Rob Andrew: Post playing

 18 August 2006 he was appointed by the RFU to undertake the post of Director of Elite Rugby to oversee all aspects of representative rugby in England, from the regional academies to the full senior side.

 On 6 January 2011, Andrew's role as director of elite rugby at the Rugby Football Union was scrapped in an overhaul of the organisation's structure.
 It was reported that Andrew was invited to apply for one of the new roles created by this process, that of operations director.
 At a press conference on 16 November 2011 Andrew's position was described as Director of Elite Rugby and he reportedly took several attempts to (inconclusively) describe his responsibilities.
 He resigned as the RFU's director of professional rugby in February 2016.

 On 10 November 2017, Andrew was inducted into the World Rugby Hall of Fame at a ceremony held in the Hall's facility in Rugby.

 Cricket career

 Andrew was also a talented cricketer, gaining a Cambridge blue for that sport as well, and he made 17 first-class cricket appearances for the university cricket team in 1984 and 1985, as well as playing five times for Combined Universities in one-day cricket.
 A left-handed batsman and right arm off-break bowler, he made one first-class century, scoring 101 not out against Nottinghamshire in July 1984.
 Andrew also made a few appearances for the Yorkshire Second XI, and on one occasion dismissed future England captain Mike Atherton (then aged 17) for a duck.

-In November 2016 Andrew was appointed chief executive of Sussex County Cricket Club.
+In November 2016, Andrew was appointed chief executive of Sussex County Cricket Club.
+After seven years in the role he joined the England and Wales Cricket Board as Managing Director of the professional game.